posted February 15, 2018

 Medical studies drift in and out of the news.
 Some of these reports are of high quality, and some aren’t.
 When you’re an EMS administrator, your team relies on you to exercise wisdom when recommending new policies and procedures.

 Seeing the Big Picture

 Before updating your SOPs or SOGs, you’ll be expected to partner with your medical director and other stakeholders.
 You’ll also need to observe how other hospitals and ambulance services operate so your processes are similar to what other organizations are doing, and you’ll need to consider your budget as you make challenging decisions.

 In addition to reading up on the latest treatment protocols, an EMS administrator reviews existing policies and processes and updates them regularly, based on the latest information.

 If you’re already an EMT, transitioning into administration means becoming less of a peer and more of a leader.
 Instead of working alongside your team, you’ll be in charge of delivering one-on-one coaching and providing meaningful professional development.
 The best leaders take proactive steps to address operational problems and to build a crew resource management culture for EMS.

-- Minimizing errors.
-Helping your team avoid errors means being willing to give honest, actionable feedback.
+Helping your team avoid errors means being willing to give constructive, actionable feedback.
 The best EMS administrators don’t avoid challenging conversations.
 They provide honest performance evaluations and review cases regularly for coaching opportunities.